Guts/qgis-deployment-cli/docs/index.md

 ## What it is and the underlying philosophy

-Development is  développement est conçu selon les principes suivants :
+Development is leaded by the following principles and goals:

 - a tailor-made tool for QGIS ecosystem
 - open source and community driven